winger1ol/SOEN-357-mini-project/README.md

 Understanding the challenge
 ==
 This application integrates many functions of other applications, so this application needs to be concise and clear enough for users to use easily.
-Secondly, the policies and customs of different countries are different, and you need to study these policies carefully to avoid mistakes.

 Solution
 ==
-Policies in countries around the world change very quickly, so we need to provide a user feedback center to allow users to report policy changes in a certain place so that we can update in a timely manner.
+Develop this software as a mobile app, with a hierarchical structure and colors to guide users on how to use the software and avoid too many words at once.

 Research and analysis
 ==